atomic14/ChessGPT/README.md

 We're using the amazing [python-chess](https://python-chess.readthedocs.io/en/v0.2.0/index.html) library to do all the heavy lifting.

-We don't want to help ChatGPT pick better moves - we're just trying to provide it information so that it can keep track of the game and display it to the user.

 To handle multiple games from many conversations and users we're using DynamoDB to store the game state.

 This lets us pull back the game for a conversation and update it with the latest move.

-To display the game we send back an SVG of the game at a particular move index.
+To display the game we send back an SVG of the game.

-## TODO

-At the moment, ChatGPT can still lose track of the positions of the pieces - more research is needed to work out the best way to give it more context - or more useful context.

-There are no unit tests and the code is definitely not production ready - use at your own risk!